1905 Edmonton municipal election

 The 1905 municipal election was held December 11, 1905 for the purpose of electing a mayor and four aldermen to sit on the Edmonton City Council, as well as five public school trustees and five separate school trustees.
+As well the vote tallies were used to appoint two candidates to city council to fill two vacant seats.
 This was the second election to be held since Edmonton became a city.

 There were eight aldermen on city council.
 Two of the positions were already filled: John R. Boyle and Thomas Bellamy were both elected to two-year terms in 1904 and were still in office (Boyle had been elected MLA in the 1905 provincial election and would resign as alderman in March 1906).

+Charles May and Kenneth McLeod had also been elected to two years terms in 1904 but had resigned partway through their terms, leaving two seats vacant.
+May resigned to run for the mayor's post and was elected.

-Aldermen Charles May and Kenneth McLeod had resigned partway through their two-year terms.
-Their seats would be filled after the election by appointment of the two most popular unsuccessful candidates - Robert Mays and David Latta.
-Amendments to the city charter were passed by the Legislature in early 1906.
-Thereafter, vacant seats were filled by a by-election or as part of a general municipal election.
+City council filled these seats after the 1905 election by appointment of the two most popular unsuccessful candidates - Robert Mays and David Latta.
+The provincial Legislature passed amendments to the city charter in early 1906.
+Since then, vacant seats are filled by a by-election or as part of a general municipal election during the period when staggered terms were used.

 1906 by-election

-On March 7, 1906, Alderman Boyle resigned from council.
-Since his term was not due to expire until December, the city held a by-election on June 1.
+On March 7, 1906, Alderman Boyle resigned from council when his move to fire city engineer was voted down.

+Since his term was not due to expire until December, the city held a by-election on June 1 to fill his seat.
 John Calhoun defeated John McLennan and C.V.
 Semerad and was elected to serve out Boyle's term (to sit on council until December 1906).
 The vote tallies were Calhoun 188, McLennan 187, Semerad 146.
 (John McLennan was struck by lightning only a month after the by-election.)